 A survey of the social, political, cultural, and economic history of African-Americans from 1865 to the present day.
 Topics include Reconstruction, the implementation of segregation, the Harlem Renaissance, African-Americans' participation in both World Wars and Vietnam, the civil rights movement, the black power movement, and activism in the 1980s and 1990s.
+Fulfills HU and DIV 13 requirements.
 Also offered through African-American Studies.